yehudasa/rgw-object-broker/README.md

 This broker implements OpenServiceBroker methods for creating, connecting to, and destroying object buckets.
 - For each new Service Instance, a new, unquiely named bucket is created.
-- For each binding to a Service Instance, a Secret is generated with the coordinates and credentials of the Service Instance's associated bucket.
+- For each new Service Instance Credential, a Secret is generated with the coordinates and credentials of the Service Instance's associated bucket.
 - Deleting a Service Instance destroys the associated bucket.
-- Deleting a Binding deletes the secret.
+- Deleting a Service Credential deletes the secret.
 Nothing is done on the broker side.
 This is because the broker does not perform any actions on Bind, so there is nothing to undo.